How Long Does THCA Stay in Your System

 Drinking plenty of water can help flush out toxins from your body, including THC metabolites.

-Aim to drink at least 8 glasses of water per day in the days leading up to your drug test.
-Another way to gage how much water you should drink, take your body weight, divide that in half, and then convert that to ounces of water you should be drinking.
+Aim to drink at least 8 glasses of water daily in the days leading up to your drug test.

 2. Exercise regularly: